 No previous archery experience necessary!
 Campers learn the parts of the bow and arrow, archery safety, and practice to develop shooting skills.

-Archery Intermediate Minimum age 10 and 1 year of camp archery experience.
+Archery Intermediate Minimum age 10 and 1 year of archery experience.

 In this level campers will improve upon their aim and shooting skills, while working on more advance targets and games.

-Archery Advanced Minimum age 12 and 2 years of camp archery experience.
+Archery Advanced Minimum age 12 and 2 years of archery experience.

 Campers learn the parts of a compound bow and develop advanced shooting skills.
 Designed for those who have archery experience, or have taken our previous archery classes.
 Curriculum includes challenging games and archery challenges!